hartmaj2/plat-arch-solids-coloring/Notes/useful_facts.md

 - to get the number of orbits, Burnside's lemma gives us a very nice formula:
   - `sum{c in C}( |stab(c)| ) = |G| * |{orb(c) : c in C}|`
   - at first, this might seem very obscure
-  - for the formula to hold, one crusial relation must be established, that is a relation between the index of stabilizer of some element and the size of the orbit of that element
+  - for the formula to hold, one crucial relation must be established, that is a relation between the index of stabilizer of some element and the size of the orbit of that element

 - here we need to define, what an index is and for that, we need to define what a coset is
   - these are group concepts

 - cosets are sets that can be created by applying a given transformation from G on all choices of transformations from a subgroup H
 - by using algebra, it can be shown, that given a subgroup H (some chosen transformations that behave nicely), its cosets partition the set of all transformatins G into evenly sized sets => the size of a subgroup must always divide the size of the group
-- not we can define index
+- now we can define index
-  - index of a subgroup H is the amount of partitions that are form, when we take all cosets of H
+  - index of a subgroup H is the amount of partitions that are formed, when we take all cosets of H
   - we can think of H as a choice of some transformations that leave a given coloring c untouched (they form a subgroup stab(c))
   - then if we compose all other transformation with the transformations from the stabilizer, we get a partitioning of all the transformations from G
   - the index will then be the number of different cosets that will be created this way